last update 28 April 2012

 Christ Church Tower Memorial, Folkestone

-The much loved Frank Edward Fletcher was literally heart-broken they said - he died in 1946 aged 82.
-Elizabeth lived on till 1953 when she died aged 87.
+The much loved Frank Edward Fletcher was literally heart-broken they said - he eventually moved to Chatham and died in 1946 aged 82.
+Elizabeth lived till 1953 when she died aged 87.

-Years later nobody in Folkestone ever talked to me about their Yorkshire roots (my paternal grandfather Frank Rex would have had 20 or so Aunts and Uncles from Scarborough) - what a shame.
+Years later nobody in Folkestone talked about their Yorkshire roots (my paternal grandfather Frank Rex would have had 20 or so Aunts and Uncles from Scarborough / East Yorkshire) - what a shame.

-Fletcher documents and photos from the 1800s are here Fletcher documents and photos from the 1900s are here
+Fletcher documents and photos from the 1800s Fletcher documents and photos from the 1900s Dixons & Sutcliffes - 1800s

 Fletcher / Procter ancestor chart